Kochen-Specker Contextuality: Contextuality as a property of nature

 \subsubsection{First proposals of experimentally testable inequalities}

-The first attempts to derive experimentally testable noncontextuality inequalities are from the early 2000's \cite{Larsson:2002EPL,Simon:PRL2001}.
-These authors relax Kochen-Specker assumptions by requiring that the noncontextuality assumption and the completeness condition ({\bf C'}) of Sec.~\ref{sec:KS-sets}, are only approximately satisfied.
-More precisely, the model proposed by \citet{Simon:PRL2001} considers a relaxation of ({\bf C'}), whereas \citet{Larsson:2002EPL} considers a relaxation of both ({\bf C'}) and noncontexual value assignment.
-In the following, we discuss in detail the approach of \citet{Larsson:2002EPL}.
+The first attempts to derive experimentally testable noncontextuality inequalities were made in the early 2000's by \citet{Larsson:2002EPL} and \citet{Simon:PRL2001}.
+They relaxed Kochen-Specker assumptions by requiring that the noncontextuality assumption and the completeness condition ($\mathbf{C'}$) of Sec.~\ref{sec:KS-sets} are only approximately satisfied.
+More precisely, the model proposed by \citet{Simon:PRL2001} considered a relaxation of ($\mathbf{C'}$), whereas \citet{Larsson:2002EPL} considered a relaxation of both ($\mathbf{C'}$) and the noncontexual value assignment.
+In the following, we discuss the approach of \citet{Larsson:2002EPL}.